uncbiag/iSegFormer/README.md

 # iSegFormer: Interactive Video/Volume Segmentation using Vision Transformers

 ## Updates
-[03/11/2023] Add code for cycle consistency learning.
+[03/11/2023] Add code for cycle consistency learning in branch [cycle-learning](https://github.com/uncbiag/iSegFormer/tree/cycle-learning).

 ## Introduction
 This codebase is for interactive video/volume segmentation using cutting-edge vision transformers.
 It is still under active development.